isabelc/rising-sign-calculator/readme.txt

 == Changelog ==

 = 1.3.2 =
-* Fix: Shortcode was called incorrectly.
+* Fix: Shortcode was called incorrectly and generated a PHP notice.
-* Maintenance: Removed some PHP notices.
+* Maintenance: Removed other PHP notices.
 * Maintenance: Updated plugin URI.

 = 1.3.1 =